aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/managing-generated-mathematical-program-instances.rst

 internal solver representation of the mathematical program instance will be created.
-The solver representation will only be deleted-and its associated resources freed-when the corresponding solver session has been deleted by calling the function :any:`GMP::Instance::DeleteSolverSession`.
+The solver representation will only be deleted-and its associated resources freed-when the corresponding solver session has been deleted by calling the procedure :any:`GMP::SolverSession::Delete`.

 .. rubric:: Implementing the procedure ``GMP::Instance:: Solve``